-The Town of Rock Hall is the first community designated as a Main Street Maryland Affiliate.
-The designation will assist revitalization and economic development in the town's downtown business district.
-The affiliate program assists communities that are trying to create a downtown revitalization strategy, are in the early stages of applying for a Main Street Maryland designation, or that may not be eligible for the designation but want to use the Main Street approach to address local housing and community development challenges.
+The designation will assist revitalization and economic development in the town's downtown The Town of Rock Hall is the first community designated as a Main Street Maryland Affiliate.
+Maryland designation, or that may not be eligible for the designation but want to use the Main Street approach to address local housing and community development challenges. downtown revitalization strategy, are in the early stages of applying for a Main Street business district.
+The affiliate program assists communities that are trying to create a